the-teachingRSE-project/competencies/survey.md

 The targeted education also involves research software engineering.
 As described in its concept [@EduTrain2022], there will be a collaboration with "The Carpentries" regarding their lesson program.
-Moreover, the approach of how "The Carpentries" are organized will be adopted.
+Moreover, the approach of how "The Carpentries" are organised will be adopted.

 Through the close connection to the DALIA project [@DALIA], the NFDI and its section EduTrain will benefit from a knowledge-base